adhithin/P5Candyyyy/README.md

 <tr>
 <td>Big Idea #1</td>
 <td>Creative Development: Collaboration, Design, Development, Function, Purpose, Resolving Errors</td>
 <td>Working together as a team of 4 to come up with ideas and implement them.
 Collaboration between group and pair shares.
-Journals to keep track of progress.</td>
+Journals to keep track of progress.
+We're going to plan to use AGILE methods as well.</td>
 </tr>
 <tr>
 <td>Big Idea #2 and #3:</td>
 <td>Data, Algorithms and Programming: Using data, algorithms, and programming to create code.</td>
 <td>Using SQLalchamey to create a database for our recipes and have the ability to add more recipes.
 Going beyond the Python fundamentals with logic and data.
 Using GET and POST, Python backend, and creating a data related UI.
-Having the ability to create, read, update, and delete recipes.</td>
+Having the ability to create, read, update, and delete recipes.
+We're going to include the CRUD method and SQL from the lecture from this week, as well as look into other ways to deploy and demonstrate the data.</td>
 </tr>
 <tr>
 <td>Big Idea #3:</td>
 <td>Algorithms and Programming: Using algos and programming to design and present to the user.</td>
 <td>Creating a great UI desgin for our data filled website.
 Using HTML, CSS, and Javascript.
 Making a visual storyboard before putting it into our website.
-We will have options for seeing data on leaderboards, as well as easy to access buttons for the user to understand. </td>
+We will have options for seeing data on leaderboards, as well as easy to access buttons for the user to understand.
+Furthermore, a nice immersive background and visuals to keep the user engaged.</td>
 </tr>
 <tr>
 <td>Big Idea #4:</td>